Hybrid Weight Window Method for Global Time-Dependent Monte Carlo Particle Transport Calculations: Conclusion

 A parametric study of HWW showed that choice of $\rho$ and $\varepsilon_{min}$ has significant impact on particle splitting.
 If $\varepsilon_{min}$ is too small, excessive splitting will occur at the wavefront.
 Using too many updates to the hybrid solution, $u_{ww}^n$, did lead to some instability.
 These results informed the choice of parameters used in the FOM calculations.
 The optimal choice of parameters is problem dependent and largely influenced by the accuracy of the auxiliary solution.

 Filtering the Monte Carlo quantities of the low order problem improved the hybrid solution.
 Both Fourier and moving average filtering reduced noise and preserved the underlying structure of the closure.
-The moving average filter proved effective and is computationally cheap.
+The moving average filter proved be effective and is computationally cheap.

-We have shown that constraining particles to an accurate hybrid auxiliary solution provides a more uniform relative variance than analog Monte Carlo or LWW.
+We have shown that constraining particles to an accurate hybrid auxiliary solution (HWW) provides a more uniform relative variance than analog Monte Carlo or LWW.
 The hybrid solution computed with unfiltered quantities had relative L2 error that was smaller than the Monte Carlo solution from the same histories.
-When the filtering techniques were applied the hybrid solution error decreased further.
+When the filtering techniques were applied, the hybrid solution error decreased further.
 Using HWW led to a more uniform spatial distribution of particles, and therefore relative stochastic error.
 In problems where the solution is required at both high and low flux regions, HWW enable efficient solution in the low flux regions.
+The relative error based figure of merit for HWW showed improvement over analog Monte Carlo.
 We automate the process of defining a deterministic problem and providing the solution to the Monte Carlo solver.
-By forming a new hybrid problem at each Monte Carlo census accumulated discretization error is eliminated.
+By forming a new hybrid problem at each Monte Carlo census, accumulated discretization error is eliminated.
 This also allows for integration with multiphysics codes, where material properties and sources are evaluated at the census and not known beforehand.

 This method is limited by the additional cost of the hybrid problem.
 A large portion of this cost is the tallies needed to define the low order problem.
 These tallies could be made cheaper or the hybrid problem could be formulated to require less additional tallies.
-Monotonization techniques can be applied to modify the second-order scheme for discretization of the LOSM equations \cite{duraisamy-2003,pg-dya-jcp-2020} The developed algorithms can be extended to multidimensional problems.
+Monotonization techniques can be applied to modify the second-order scheme for discretization of the LOSM equations \cite{duraisamy-2003,pg-dya-jcp-2020} The developed algorithms can be extended to multidimensional problems to further realize the benefits of the self-adjoint second moment operator and filtering.